mistalloc1/gmrs/doc/intro.md

 users of a website or an app, and in some cases called 'queries').

 You invoke GMRS to get a ranking of possible options for each case.
-We call it a *decision* - which also involves the decision of the user to accept or decline recommendations.
-Information about the decision (and whether there was an user agreement) can be stored and used in later recommendations.
+We call it a *decision*.
+Information about the decision can be stored, referenced in later interaction records and used in recommendations.

+The interactions can later refer to earlier decisions, so we know they are responsible for the interactions.
+This can be useful for calculating Click-Through Rate (CTR).

 Decisions can be referred to in the code as "decs".

 Other *interactions* involving known cases and options can also be retrieved to help in the decisions.
+The interactions may also include ratings.
-The interactions can be referred to in the code as "inters".
+Interactions can be referred to in the code as "inters".

 ### Handling cases, options, interactions

-NOTE You need to send at least some of each one in order for the "autogovern" mechanism to diagnose the types of data (features) available.
+NOTE You need to send at least some cases and options in order for the "autogovern" mechanism to diagnose the types of data (features) available.

 ### Governors and mills

 ...

+Currently mills are always run on demand with the full calculations.
+This is an interim approach which is not efficient.

 A mill function gets cases and options and returns options ID along with scores for each case.
 It shouldn't concern itself with sorting.
 It is columnar